-Texas Woman’s University confers three types of master’s degrees: the Master of Arts, the Master of Science, and various professional master’s degrees, such as the Master of Education and the Master of Occupational Therapy.
+Texas Woman’s University confers three types of master’s degrees: the Master of Arts, the Master of Science, and various professional master’s degrees, such as the Master of Education, the Master of Occupational Therapy, and the Professional Science Masters (PSM) in Biotechnology.
 TWU also offers the Specialist in School Psychology degree, which is considered as a master’s level degree for the purposes of Graduate School requirements.
-The minimum requirements for these degrees follows.
+The following are the minimum requirements for these degrees.

 While no specific residence requirement exists for the master’s degree, the student should plan to pursue as much full-time resident study as is possible in the degree program.